Award for Excellence in Online Teaching

-The Distance and Extended Learning Steering Committee will appoint a selection committee.
-The committee will be comprised of the following:
+The Distance and Extended Learning Steering Committee appoints a selection committee.
+The committee is comprised of the following:

-- Two faculty with demonstrated online teaching experience (may be filled using previous award recipients, and the faculty representatives must represent different departments)
+- Three faculty with demonstrated online teaching experience (may be filled using previous award recipients, and the faculty representatives must represent different departments)

-- One representative of the Office of Distance and Extended Learning
+- One representative from the Office of Distance and Extended Learning

-- may receive award more than once, but not more than once every three years; and
+- may receive the award more than once, but not more than once every three years; and

-- cannot recieve award for the same course more than once (e.g. if faculty was recipent of award for work done on TXST 101, he/she may not win subsequent award for TXST 101 but must nominate a different course).
+- cannot receive the award for the same course more than once (e.g., if a faculty member was recipient of the award for work done on TXST 101, he/she may not win the award subsequently for TXST 101 but may nominate a different course).

 Please watch our 2020 award reception video where we congratulate the winners of Texas State University’s eighth annual Award for Excellence in Online Teaching and learn what makes their online courses successful.
 Awardees will be the following: